-Bangs are always a good idea at the time.
+Bangs always feel like a good idea at the time.
 You start by finding an enviable hairstyle and cut that’s perfect for your face shape, and even discovering that picture-perfect celeb who effortlessly rocks the look—much like how you envisioned you could, too.
-It was all good at first, but either you couldn’t handle the maintenance or realized that bangs weren’t for you post-salon.
-Now you’re left to deal with growing out bangs, and it can get overwhelming indeed.
+Chances are that it all worked out pretty well, but now without your stylist things are probably starting to feel a little stressful.
+Now you’re left to deal with growing out bangs, and it can feel pretty overwhelming.

 No need to get stressed out: Bangs are one of the easiest hairstyles to grow out, and it’s a look that just requires a few key products, easy maintenance tips and killer hair accessories to help you through that awkward growing-out stage.
-Read on to discover some ways to growing out bangs the easiest, and least awkward, way:
+Read on to discover how to go about growing out bangs the easiest, and least awkward, way:

 Growing Out Bangs in 6 Clever Ways